How to Pick the Best Keywords for Your Website

 Remember how we just covered picking keywords that were similar to the keywords you’re already ranking for?
 Well, we’re back at it.
 Only this time, we’re not just focusing on the keyword phrases you’re already doing well with.

-This time, we’re going to drill-down all of the keywords we uncovered in Step 2 another time.
+This time, we will drill down all of the keywords we uncovered in Step 2 another time.

 Here’s how you do it:

-Go ahead and start of the top of your keyword list from Step 2.
+Go ahead and start at the top of your keyword list from Step 2.
 Then, head over to Google and start typing it in.
-For our example, we’ll use “web design best practices”.
+For our example, we’ll use “web design best practices.”
 As you start typing, you’ll see a drop-down below the search bar where Google attempts to autofill what you’re typing.
-As you’ll notice, they are highly related to what your typing.
+As you’ll notice, they are highly related to what you are typing.

 You can also find more Google suggestions if you scroll to the bottom of the page.
 They’ll look like something like this:

-Take note of these suggestions as well as any additional keywords that were inspired by them.
+Please take note of these suggestions as well as any additional keywords that they inspired.

 RELATED POST: SEO for Humans